hu-macsy/geographer/README.md

 ## Usage as Standalone Executable
 Geographer can be used as a library or called from the command line.
-When using it from the command line, it expects to read an input graph from some file.
+When using it from the command line, it expects to read an input graph from a file.
-By default, it is assumed that the input graph is in METIS format and that coordinate files describe one point position per line.
+By default, it is assumed that the input graph is in the METIS format and that coordinate files describe one point position per line.
 If no coordinate file is given, it is assumed that the coordinates are in foo.metis.xyz for an input file foo.metis.
 For an input graph embedded in 2 dimensions, a graph file input.graph and a coordinate file input.graph.xyz, call the program like this: